Portugal at a Glance

 Income generated through taxes is obviously one of the main ways the government intends to get the national deficit under control.
 The standard VAT of 23% (with reduced rates of 6% and 13% for most foodstuffs and petrol, amongst others, respectively) is among the highest in the EU.

 An in-depth guide to Portuguese tax legislation can be found in this informational pdf, courtesy of the Autoridade Tributária e Aduaneira.
-Furthermore, the Portuguese tax authority also offers an overview of the double taxation treaties – 53 in total - between Portugal and other countries.
+Furthermore, the pdf also offers an overview of the double taxation treaties – 53 in total - between Portugal and other countries.

 As culturally unique as Portugal is, it is still part of the Mediterranean to a certain extent and thus shares a number of common features when it comes to business etiquette and workplace relationships.
 The most important is probably the emphasis on building up a personal relationship and a certain degree of trust between business partners before any actual business takes place.
 Take the time and get to know your counterpart.
 The same applies to your colleagues – greeting everyone and striking up a little chat is perfectly normal in Portugal.